- Promote use of barrier methods (condoms and oral dams) during sexual activity

 - Promote affirmative consent and boundary setting during sexual activity

 All Northeastern students can also stop by the UHCS waiting room on the first floor of the Forsyth Building to take free external condoms.
 Click here to see UHCS hours and location.
+Students not eligible for the program are encouraged to check out our list of locations to get sexual health supplies in the Boston area.

 Program idea courtesy of Boston University’s Wellness and Prevention Services.